Malfoy/BGREAT/README.md

 	$bgreat -r read_files -k k_value -g unitig_file -m n_missmatch -t n_thread -p path_file -o no_overlap_file
 	-a not_aligned_file

+You can give multiple fasta file in input by separating the file names with a coma

+	$./bgreat reads.fa,reads2.fa 4 unitig.dot

+If you use fastq files (with no splited line) use the -q option

 The default value are: